 It sounds crazy now, but I didn’t go to the first day of the internship.
 I had an obligation to my old job at Entertainment Art where I still worked part time.
 They needed me to help set up an event at Disneyland for The Lion King, which was released that summer.
 That was my best day of work ever (don’t worry, there have been better days since).
 The details of that day are so vivid in my mind, as if my senses knew that I would never experience the park the same way again.
 From then on I would be working on these films instead of setting up the balloons to promote them.
 I felt so satisfied knowing that the next day I would be doing something I could only dream about a year before.

 The internship is where my real education began.
 You can pretty much figure out the progress from there.
 Nearly everything I know about animation came from the talented and inspiring people I’ve worked with (plus a couple good books).
 My simple advice: work hard and pay attention.
 My one problem was that as I got better at drawing and animating, so did everyone else!
 It was a genuine struggle for me and I didn’t know how much longer I could keep up.
 My reprieve came when the world turned upside down and computers took over.
 (Sounds sinister, doesn’t it?)
 I took all that animation experience, coupled it with my love of all things you plug in to the wall, and became a CG animator.
 I finally got to do all that computer animatin’ I wanted to do when I showed up at Rowland sixteen years ago.

 After supervising animation on Tangled and the short Tangled Ever After, I animated on two more films, Wreck-it Ralph and Frozen.
 2013 was a bittersweet year when I left Disney (bitter) to direct my first film, The Angry Birds Movie (sweet!).
-It will be released May 20, 2016!!!
+It made $350M worldwide – Sony’s most successful film of 2016!

 If all that wasn’t enough juice for ya, here’s my filmography at the IMDB.